 Late breaking news: The Arca-Swiss Monoball Z1 Ball Head is now shipping with a lever panning base lock as shown above.
 This should be a nice improvement - the base should be easier to lock tightly.

 Update: The Arca Swiss clamps are no longer end-user-replaceable.
-Replacing a Z1 clamp now requires the services the of Precision Camera Works.
+Replacing a Z1 clamp now requires the services of Precision Camera Works.
 See the Precision Camera Works May Replace Your Arca-Swiss QR Clamp for Free page for more details.

 Bringing you this site is my full time job (typically 60-80 hours per week).
 Thus, I depend solely on the commissions received from you using the links on this site to make any purchase.
 I am grateful for your support! - Bryan

 Where you buy your gear matters.
 You expect to get what you ordered and you want to pay a low price for it.
 The retailers I recommend below are the ones I trust for my own purchases.
-Get your Arca-Swiss Monoball Z1 Ball Head now from:B&H Photo
+Get your Arca-Swiss Z1 Ball Head now from:B&H Photo